AllenInstitute/MIES/Packages/doc/NWB.md

 general:
     devices:
-        device_XXX: Name of the DA_ephys device, something like ITC18USB_Dev_0
+        device_XXX: Name of the DA_ephys device, something like "Harvard Bioscience ITC 18USB"
         intracellular_ephys:
                 electrode_XXX: Holds the description of the electrode, something like Headstage 1
                 filtering: Unused